SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 ## Introduction

 This chart bootstraps an instance of the latest SonarQube version with a PostgreSQL database.

-A helm chart containing the SonarQube LTS version can be installed following the steps outlined [here](#installing-the-lts-chart).
+The latest version of the chart installs the latest SonarQube version.

+To install the version of the chart for SonarQube 9.9 LTS, please read the section [below](#installing-the-sonarqube-99-lts-chart).
+Deciding between LTS and Latest?
+[This may help](https://www.sonarsource.com/products/sonarqube/downloads/lts/)

 Please note that this chart only supports SonarQube Community, Developer, and Enterprise editions.